What is your business actually worth to a buyer?

 Most business owners have a number.
 A figure they've carried around for years — sometimes based on a rough calculation, sometimes based on what they need it to be, sometimes based on what a friend's business sold for.

 The marketplace doesn't know about that number.
-It doesn't care about it.
 It values what it can verify: transferable revenue, documented systems, a management team that doesn't leave with the owner, and a client base that isn't concentrated in three relationships.

 The gap between the owner's number and the market's number is the most common — and most expensive — surprise in business sales.
 The good news is that it's almost always closable.
 But only with enough runway.